aiphilos/docs/index.rst

 aiPhilos Documentation
 ======================

-Welcome to the official aiphilos documentation.
+Welcome to the official aiPhilos documentation.

 .. toctree::
    :maxdepth: 2